 Clos du Clocher Vineyards, Terroir, Grapes, Winemaking

 The vines are on average 25 years of age.
 But they have old vines as well.
 In fact, their oldest parcel of vines dates back to 1957.
 Those vines were planted just after the devastating frost.
 However, they even older vines.
 In fact, they have some of the oldest Cabernet Franc vines in Bordeaux that are more than 100 years of age.

 To produce the wine of Clos du Clocher, vinification takes place in cement tanks that vary in size from 19 hectoliters up to 91 hectoliters.
 The wine undergoes malolactic fermentation in barrel.

 The estate is managed by Jean Baptiste Bourotte, a direct descendant of the founder, Jean Baptiste Audy.
 Michel Rolland is the consultant for Clos du Clocher.
-In 2010, the estate renovated their wine making facilities which included building a new wine cellar.
+In 2010, the estate renovated their wine making facilities which included the construction of an entirely new wine cellar.

 The average annual production is close to 2,000 cases of Clos du Clocher per vintage.
 The property also produces a second wine, Monregard la Croix.